oscarvargash/cirm_22/day_1/README.md

 ```
 ls *.txt
 ```
-How can we list only the files that end with ".r" ?
+How can we list only the files that end with `.r` ?

 <details>
   <summary>Click to see an answer!</summary>